-Definition: What is meant by gap closure construction
+Definition: What is meant by gap closure construction?

 Construction sequence and typical work steps in gap closure construction

 The gap closure starts with surveying the existing structure and defining tolerances, connection details, and construction states.
 Next, excavation pits and accesses are created, reinforcement is exposed, edges are defined, and anchor points are prepared.
 The next step is the selective deconstruction of concrete and steel components, strip-out and cutting, followed by creating the connection by post-casting, installing joint waterstops, shear dowels, and rebar connections.
 Finally, surfaces are finished, seals/waterproofing are supplemented, and the transition is put into operation.
+Temporary works, monitoring, and inspection test plans are integrated from the outset to control interfaces and handovers.

 To minimize vibration and noise, low-vibration, non-explosive rock removal methods are standard.
 Concrete pulverizers enable defined nibbling of component edges, while rock and concrete splitters as well as rock wedge splitters separate massive cross-sections by controlled expansion of boreholes without impact loads.
 Hydraulic power packs from Darda GmbH supply the tools with the required energy.
 For separating reinforcing steel, beams, rails, or sheets, combination shears, Multi Cutters, or steel shears are used depending on material thickness.
 In the course of remediating contaminated sites along future alignments, tank cutters can be employed in special operations to safely dissect vessels before the actual gap closure is realized.
+Tool selection and parameterization are aligned with component thickness, reinforcement ratio, and target roughness of connection faces to reduce rework and shorten shut-down windows.

 Structural particulars when tying into existing structures

 Tying into existing structures requires detailed understanding of load-carrying behavior, concrete strengths, reinforcement layouts, and structural expansions.
 Decisive are the tolerances at the connection joint, the quality of the bearing surfaces, and the safe introduction of new load paths.
+Additionally, compatibility of deformations due to creep, shrinkage, and temperature must be considered to avoid restraint forces, while corrosion protection and durability at the interface require special attention.

 Underpinning and protection of the existing structure